Table of Contents

 For the past five years, this bourbon classic has topped the poll as the world’s best selling cocktail.
 It's not difficult to see why.
 This drink is the perfect mix of citrusy sweet goodness of oranges, lemons, and cherries and the sour smoothness of whiskey.
 Such unbeatable cocktail tastes incredible with Angostura bitters and club soda, too.
 Want one?
 Here’s how you can make the best-selling cocktail.

 - Put one sugar cube in a glass.

-- Add 7 dashes of Angostura bitters.
+- Add 7 dashes of Angostura.
 Then, splash of club soda.

 - Crush the sugar using a muddler.

 - Pour 2oz. of bourbon.